 The Council shares its accommodation with other partner organisations, including for example, Job Centre Plus, and the Registrars This encourages closer working and a morejoined up service for customers.
-The Council engages with a wide set of private sector, business and community stakeholders through an established Melton Place Board; focussing on encouraging growth and prosperity in Melton.
+The Council engages with a wide set of private sector, business and community stakeholders through an established Melton Place Board; focussing on encouraging inward investment and economic growth in Melton.